 - Copy your private Shared View Link and insert it in the Airtable importer’s corresponding field.

-- Cell address – specify the address of the first cell where the data range will be imported
+Click Show advanced to set up the first cell where the data range will be imported.

 Here is how it looks: